-In the fog of time, it’s difficult to know with certainty which of the early remedies were most effective.
-Given that pre-modern surgeons were mostly valued for being fast and able to endure the screams of their patients, it’s safe to say none were entirely effective.
+In the fog of time, it is difficult to know with certainty which of the early remedies were most effective.
+Given that pre-modern surgeons were most valued for being fast and able to endure the screams of their patients, it is safe to say none were entirely effective.

-However, before those early efforts to ease pain are dismissed as crude and primitive attempts by less advanced cultures, keep this in mind: None of the pain treatments employed by early humans led to a drain on the civilization’s coffers or caused more than 60,000 collateral deaths a year.
-Neither were any tied to massive profits for the players involved either.
+However, before those early efforts to ease pain are dismissed as crude and primitive attempts by less advanced cultures, keep this in mind: None of the pain treatments employed by early humans led to a drain on the civilization’s coffers or caused over 60,000 collateral deaths a year.
+Neither were any tied to massive profits for some of the players involved, as well.
 This is where America comes in.

 The Seeds of Destruction

 Today’s opioid crisis has its roots—literally—in the soil of ancient history.
-Since the time of the Sumerians and Mesopotamians, compounds derived from the opium poppy have been used to manage pain or been used for recreational and religious ceremonies.
-Over the millennium, opium has left a trail of addiction, from the Silk Road in the Far East to Main Street, United States.
-We should not feel too special.
+Since the time of the Sumerians and Mesopotamians, compounds derived from the opium poppy have been used to manage pain or have been used for recreational and religious uses.
+Over the millennium, opium has left a trail of addiction from the Silk Road in the Far East to Main Street in the U.S., so America should not feel special.
 Opium has always had a major economic impact on society and has ensnared virtually all world powers one way or another.
 In fact, England smuggled so much opium into China to balance Britain’s tea trade during its Imperial apex that the subsequent epidemic of addiction in China led to the Opium Wars in the mid-1800s.
-More recently, the Taliban’s war against Soviet occupation in Afghanistan in the 1980s (and now against America) has been largely funded by the poppy-derived heroin trade.
+More recently, the Taliban’s war against Soviet occupation in Afghanistan in the 1980s and now against America has been largely funded by the poppy-derived heroin trade.
 The United Nation estimates opium nets the Taliban $3 billion per year and pays the salaries of 25,000 to 30,000 soldiers.

 Pain “management” gained visibility within the medical community in the 1980s, as a handful of researchers and physicians argued pain was vastly undertreated.
 Pharmaceutical companies seized on this market opportunity to profit from opioid sales, marketing pain as the “fifth vital sign” while downplaying the addictive risk factors.
-In 1996 after OxyContin was released, specialized sales representatives, called “detailers,” used a variety of sales tactics to market the drug to doctors.
-They were so successful that the number of detailers marketing OxyContin grew from 318 in 1996 to 767 in 2002.
-The detailers focused on primary care physicians, despite these doctors having adequate training in pain management.
-They also promoted the fact that only 1% of patients who used narcotics were at risk of addiction.
+Sales forces focused on primary care physicians, despite these doctors’ lack of training in pain management, while further promoting that only 1% of patients who used narcotics were at risk of addiction.

 The marketing tactics paid off.
-OxyContin sales skyrocketed, rising from $45 million in 1996 to $1.5 billion by 2002, to $3.1 billion in 2010.
+OxyContin sales skyrocketed, rising from $45 million in 1996 to $1.5 billion by 2002 to $3.1 billion in 2010.
 The consequences of addiction and opioid abuse have been on the rise ever since.
 In 2015 alone, 33,000 Americans died from overdosing on opioids—more than double the number of homicides.
-To add insult to injury, despite the explosive growth in the sale of prescription opioids since the 1990s to treat chronic pain, studies indicate the incidence of pain in the U.S. has actually nominally increased.
-In February 2018, the manufacturer of OxyContin cut its marketing staff in half and stopped marketing opioids to doctors.
+To add insult to injury, despite the explosive growth in prescription opioid sales since the 1990s to treat chronic pain, studies indicate the incidence of pain in the U.S. has actually nominally increased.

-Although it’s easy to point fingers at “Big Pharma” and doctors in fueling the opioid crisis, insurance companies and the pharmacy benefit managers (PBMs) have both played critical roles.
-The insurers and PBMs systematically favored cheaper, yet more addictive opioid medications, at the expense of higher cost, yet less addictive, opioid options.
+Although it is easy to point fingers at “Big Pharma” and doctors in fueling the opioid crisis, insurance companies and the pharmacy benefit managers (PBMs) both played critical roles.
+The insurers and PBMs systematically favored cheaper yet more addictive opioid medications at the expense of higher cost yet less addictive opioid options.
 Why?
 It was more profitable since less addictive options often came with a higher price tag.
-This greatly influenced the use of less addictive options because patients with chronic pain were required to shoulder high out-of-pocket expenses and go through lengthy approval processes with their insurance companies just to use them.
-As much as patients were getting hooked on opioids, insurance companies and PBMs were hooked on the profit margins of the low cost, highly addictive pills.
-Less addictive options were avoided because the economics were not as favorable.

-It remains to be seen how cuts to social services and policy changes will affect the opioid epidemic, but the areas with the highest prescription rates will likely continue to have the highest death rates from opioid overdoses.
-The disparity of both prescription levels and deaths by region begs some very serious questions about the causes of the epidemic.
+Then there is the disparity of both prescription levels and deaths by region, which begs some very serious questions about the causes of the epidemic.
 Researchers have shown that the variance is due to different medical practices, not the actual health condition of the patient.
 The implication is that pharmaceutical companies were more successful selling opioid medication in places where physicians lacked formal pain management training and that pharmaceutical companies marketed opioid medication while understating the risks of addiction.

 It stands to reason that the opioid epidemic would be worse in areas with higher levels of prescriptions for opioid medications.
 This created a volatile situation which quickly became a conflagration because of three additional elements: the selling of fraudulent prescriptions, modifying the ingestion methods of the medications to increase the potency and the availability of heroin.

 Another clear and present danger of the opioid epidemic is the rise in illegal drug use.
 Many addicts have responded to the crackdown on opioid prescriptions by turning to heroin—a black market opioid derivative.
-The United Nations Office on Drugs and Crime denotes heroin as the deadliest drug in the world and draws particular concern to its rise in the U.S., with nearly one million heroin users as of 2014.
-In addition, heroin-related deaths are five times more than those seen in 2000.
-Many posit the heroin rise is a waterfall effect from the acceptance of opioid prescriptions.
-There was a corresponding increase in heroin use in the United States during the timeframe when prescriptions for opioids were skyrocketing.
-Heroin in this country has more than doubled since 2005.
+The United Nations Office on Drugs and Crime denotes heroin as the deadliest drug in the world and draws particular concern to its rise in the U.S., with nearly one million heroin users as of 2014—three times the number in 2003.

 The correlation between rising opioid prescriptions and decreased labor participation, particularly among men, continues to grow and garner headlines across the U.S. Not surprisingly, studies have found that labor force participation is not only lower in areas of the U.S. with higher volumes of opioid prescriptions but actually fell in the 2000s.